Ties with MIT Run Deep for the U.S. Navy’s Top Officer

 In his presentation, Richardson pointed to a chart with icons representing the U.S. fleet: ships, satellites, submarines, and aircraft.
 Let’s redefine the axis, he said.
 The measure of naval capability no longer rests only on the numerical metric of physical things but also on the ability to network platforms and to manage information.

 “Signal processing has a terrific and important role in helping us transcend just making more ships.
 We must make our ships – and our Navy – more capable as well,” said Richardson.
 He pointed to a new graph in which U.S. naval power rises beyond exponential curves as the fleet is deeply networked with the assistance of technologies such as artificial intelligence, human and machine teams, and quantum computing.

 More recently, Richardson created Task Force Ocean, which seeks to link innovative research concepts with the needs of the U.S. Navy, especially undersea forces.
 The senior academic involved in these Navy efforts is Arthur Baggeroer.

-“I have known every chief of naval operations over the last two decades, and John is by far the most engaged with academia,” says Baggeroer, who was the director of the MIT-WHOI program when Richardson enrolled in 1985.
+“I have known every chief of naval operations over the last two decades, and John is by far the most engaged with academia,” says Baggeroer, who was the director of the MIT-WHOI Joint Program when Richardson enrolled in 1985.
 He also acted as academic advisor to Richardson and five additional naval officers in the program.